COVESA/vehicle_signal_specification/docs-gen/content/catalog/vehicle_motion_management.md

 Typically, the driver gives input e.g. using the steering wheel and the accelerator and brake pedals, but additional vehicle functions may have also requests towards the motion actuators.
 One example is that a traction control system may want to limit the performance due to slippery road conditions or that the emergency braking system requests braking.

-A number of signals have been added to VSS related to powertrain (eAxle), steering and braking.
+A number of signals have been added to VSS related to powertrain (eAxle), steering, suspension and braking.
 These signals may be used to define actuator interfaces to support a highly flexible functional deployment on different electronic control units.
 Vehicle motion functions like driver brake request, cooperative regenerative braking and traction control system may request target values for longitudinal control on vehicle, axle and wheel level.
 Therefore, generic interface signals for the braking systems are introduced which support an arbitration of the requested target values by minimum and maximum values.